shakfu/awesome-audio/python-in-music.md

 * [pyo](http://code.google.com/p/pyo/) - pyo is a Python module containing classes for a wide variety of audio signal processing types.
 With pyo, user will be able to include signal processing chains directly in Python scripts or projects, and to manipulate them in real time through the interpreter.
 Tools in pyo module offer primitives, like mathematical operations on audio signal, basic signal processing (filters, delays, synthesis generators, etc.), but also complex algorithms to create sound granulation and others creative audio manipulations. pyo supports OSC protocol (Open Sound Control), to ease communications between softwares, and MIDI protocol, for generating sound events and controlling process parameters. pyo allows creation of sophisticated signal processing chains with all the benefits of a mature, and wildly used, general programming language.

-* [Zyne](http://code.google.com/p/zyne/) - Zyne is a Python modular synthesizer using pyo as its audio engine.
+* [Zyne](https://github.com/belangeo/zyne) - Zyne is a Python modular synthesizer using pyo as its audio engine.
 Zyne comes with more than 10 builtin modules implementing different kind of synthesis engines and provides a simple API to create your own custom modules.

 * [Soundgrain](http://code.google.com/p/soundgrain/) - Soundgrain is a graphical interface where users can draw and edit trajectories to control granular sound synthesis modules.
 Soundgrain is written with Python and WxPython and uses pyo as its audio engine.

-* [Pyper](http://andy.bigwhitebox.org/pyper/) - (Not updated since early 2005) Pyper is a musical development environment.
-It allows you to write Python scripts that generates music in real-time.
-Pyper uses QuickTime Musical Instruments for synthesis.

 * [pySonic](http://pysonic.sourceforge.net/) - (Not updated since 2005) pySonic is a Python wrapper around the high performance, cross platform, but closed source, (http://www.fmod.org/|FMOD sound library).
 You get all the benefits of the FMOD library, but in a Pythonic, object oriented package.

-* [PySndObj](http://sndobj.sourceforge.net/) - The Sound Object Library is an object-oriented audio processing library.
-It provides objects for synthesis and processing of sound that can be used to build applications for computer-generated music.
-The core code, including soundfile and text input/output, is fully portable across several platforms.
-Platform-specific code includes realtime audio IO and MIDI input support for Linux (OSS,ALSA and Jack), Windows (MME and ASIO), MacOS X (CoreAudio, but no MIDI at moment), Silicon Graphics (Irix) machines and any Open Sound System-supported UNIX.
-The SndObj library also exists as Python module, aka PySndObj.
-The programming principles for Python SndObj programming are similar to the ones used in C++.
-It is also possible to use the Python interpreter for on-the-fly synthesis programming.

-* [PySynth](http://home.arcor.de/mdoege/pysynth/) - A simple music synthesizer.

 * [Snack](http://www.speech.kth.se/snack/) - (last update: December 2005) The Snack Sound Toolkit is designed to be used with a scripting language such as Tcl/Tk or Python.
 Using Snack you can create powerful multi-platform audio applications with just a few lines of code.
 Snack has commands for basic sound handling, such as playback, recording, file and socket I/O. Snack also provides primitives for sound visualization, e.g. waveforms and spectrograms.
 It was developed mainly to handle digital recordings of speech (being developped at the KTH music&speech department), but is just as useful for general audio.
 Snack has also successfully been applied to other one-dimensional signals.
 The combination of Snack and a scripting language makes it possible to create sound tools and applications with a minimum of effort.
 This is due to the rapid development nature of scripting languages.
 As a bonus you get an application that is cross-platform from start.
 It is also easy to integrate Snack based applications with existing sound analysis software.